siderolabs/talos/src/docs/src/content/components/init.md

     weight: 20
 ---

-A common theme throughout the design of Dianemo is minimalism.
+A common theme throughout the design of Talos is minimalism.
 We believe strongly in the UNIX philosophy that each program should do one job well.
-The `init` included in Dianemo is one example of this.
+The `init` included in Talos is one example of this.

 We wanted to create a focused `init` that had one job - run Kubernetes.
 There simply is no mechanism in place to do anything else.